Universal Filmed Entertainment Group: Vivendi and NBCUniversal

 To raise money, Seagram head Edgar Bronfman Jr. sold Universal's television holdings, including cable network USA, to Barry Diller (these same properties would be bought back later at greatly inflated prices).
 In June 2000, Seagram was sold to French water utility and media company Vivendi, which owned StudioCanal; the conglomerate then became known as Vivendi Universal.

+In March 2001 following Vivendi's acquisition of Universal Studios and its parent Seagram, Universal Studios established a new subsidiary that would handle, manage and expand Universal Pictures' key intellectual properties across multiple platforms entitled Universal Pictures Franchise Development with Universal Studios' consumer products & licensing division Universal Pictures Consumer Products and Universal Studios' home entertainment division Universal Pictures Home Entertainment alongside its animation production division Universal Cartoon Studios & London-based British production division Universal Pictures Visual Programming became divisions of the new subsidiary while Louis Feola became president of the new subsidiary.

 In the spring of 2003, MCA Records was folded into Geffen Records.
 Its country music label, MCA Nashville Records, is still in operation.
 MCA's classical music catalog is managed by Deutsche Grammophon.

 Burdened with debt, in 2004, Vivendi Universal sold 80% of Vivendi Universal Entertainment (including the studio and theme parks) to General Electric (GE), parent of NBC.
 However, the sale of Universal to NBC and GE did not include Universal Music Group, which had been a part of the film company since 1962.
 UMG was placed under separate management through Vivendi.
 The resulting company was named NBCUniversal, while Universal Studios Inc. remained the name of the production subsidiary.
 After that deal, GE owned 80% of NBC Universal; Vivendi held the remaining 20%, with an option to sell its share in 2006.